PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

  - `CategoryInput`: input fields for a new category
  - `ProductInput`: input fields for a new product

-:bulb: Don't forget to add fields from relation to allow connection between entities.
+💡 Don't forget to add fields from relation to allow connection between entities.

 Add the following `Mutation` in `src/schema/schema.graphql`:
  - `createProduct` that takes an `input` of type `ProductInput` as parameter and returns the product created in the database.